holycrap872/ucls-ml-ai/CourseMaterial/07_decision_trees/problem_set_recursion.md

    string.
 The recursive function should should take a string as an input and return an integer.
     - For example: `"hello -> 5`
+3. Create a recursive function that calculates the sum of natural numbers.
+The recursive function should take an integer as an input and return an integer.
+    - For example: `3 -> 6` (3 + 2 + 1)
+    - For example: `5 -> 15` (5 + 4 + 3 + 2 + 1)
+4. Create a recursive function that calculates the sum of integers in a list.
+   The recursive function should take a list of integers as an input and return an integer.
+    - For example: `[4] -> 4`
+    - For example: `[3, 7, 1] -> 11`
-3. Create a recursive function that checks if a given string is a palindrome.
+5. Create a recursive function that checks if a given string is a palindrome.
    The recursive function should take a string as an input and return a boolean.
     - For example: `elle -> True`
     - For example: `racecar -> True`
     - For example: `none -> False`
-4. Create a recursive function that calculates the sum of integers in an array.
-   The recursive function should take a list of integers as an input and return an integer.
-    - For example: `[4] -> 4`
-    - For example: `[3, 7, 1] -> 11`
-5. Create a recursive function that calculates the sum of natural numbers.
-The recursive function should take an integer as an input and return an integer.
-    - For example: `3 -> 6` (3 + 2 + 1)
-    - For example: `5 -> 15` (5 + 4 + 3 + 2 + 1)
 6. Create a recursive function to calculate one number raised to the power of another.
 The recursive function should take two integer inputs: `x` and `y` and return an integer representing `x**y`.
     - For example: `x=2, y=3 -> 8`
     - For example: `x=10, y=2 -> 100`
-7. Create a recursive function to find the minimum element in an array.
-The recursive function should take an array of integers as an input and return an integer.
+7. Create a recursive function to find the minimum element in a list.
+The recursive function should take a list of integers as an input and return an integer.
     - For example: `[1] -> 1`
     - For example: `[9, 4, 2, 7] -> 2`
-8. Create a recursive function to count the number of occurrences of a particular number in an array.
-The recursive function should take an array of integers and an integer as inputs and return an integer.
+8. Create a recursive function to count the number of occurrences of a particular number in a list.
+The recursive function should take a list of integers and an integer as inputs and return an integer.
     - For example: `[1], 1 -> 1`
     - For example: `[2, 5, 5, 6, 7, 5], 5 -> 5`